Using Fetch 5.7.x for Mac

 Installing Fetch 5

-- Download Fetch 5 from the UDeploy Software Distribution website.
+- Download Fetch 5 from the UDeploy Software Distribution website and install it as you would any other Mac application.

-On the Fetch software page, click Fetch FTP 5.7 with code to download the software and to be taken to a page that contains the information you will need to register the software (step 6).
+- On the Fetch software page, click Fetch FTP 5.7.x with code to download the software and to receive the UD-specific license code.
+You will need to provide your UDelNet ID and password.

-The first time you run Fetch, you will need the registration information from the UDeploy Web page that was displayed in step 1.
+The first time you run Fetch, you will need the registration information from the UDeploy Web page.

 - Double-click the Fetch icon in your Applications folder to run the application.